The many routes to the ubiquitous Bradley-Terry model

 where $\boldsymbol{e}$ is a $n \times 1$ vector of 1s.
 Then we assign to each team the sum of the first iteration ratings of each team they have beaten

-This second iteration measure is sometimes used in chess for tie-breaking, where it is known as the Sonneborn-Berger score \citep{hooper1996oxford}.
+This second iteration measure is sometimes used in chess for tie-breaking, where it is known as the Sonneborn--Berger score \citep{hooper1996oxford}.
 But then one might reason that the victories should instead have been weighted by this updated rating.
-Proceeding in this way for the next five iterations we have Wei-Kendall rating vectors
+Proceeding in this way for the next five iterations we have Wei--Kendall rating vectors

 Note that $E$ continues to be ranked higher than $D$ and $C$.